Jediael Carter Stewart

 Don’t get me wrong, I admire my daughter’s resilience and strength to tell you (no matter who you are) what she likes and wants.
 But encouraging independence, and inevitably growth can be a little hard for a parent (at least, it is for me).

-So, if you’re finding the transition from baby to preschooler awkward, then let’s delve into how we can cope with that.
-Here is a list of what you can do to become comfortable with your child’s transition from baby to preschooler:
+If you’re finding the transition from baby to preschooler awkward, then let’s delve into how we can cope with that.
+Here is a list of what you can do when encouraging independence in children, especially during the transition from baby to preschooler:

 And just like that you’re a supportive parent encouraging your child’s independence!
 Easier said than done, right?
 I know; but give it a try… start small and keep working to increase your trust in your child’s abilities.
 S/he can only be better for it.